renovatebot/renovate/docs/usage/user-stories/swissquote.md

 <figure markdown>
   ![Sweating person](../assets/images/swissquote_sweating_guy.jpg){ loading=lazy }
-  <figcaption>A person sweating profusely at the idea of having to touch an old project.</figcaption>
+  <figcaption>There is a fix to make on that project, the last person working on it left three years ago.</figcaption>
 </figure>

-There is a fix to make on that project, the last person working on it left three years ago.

 ## Dependencies at Swissquote